The Table of Contents may be found here.

 de San Diego near Soda Dam, and the area southeast of the fault

 has been thrown down hundreds of feet.
 This has dropped the

-Permian beds to the level of the Carboniferous beds to the
+Permian beds below the elevation of the Carboniferous beds to the

 The Abo Formation crops out throughout the western Jemez.
-It is found in the western caldera rim, showing how far the caldera floor dropped during the Toledo and Valles events.
+It is found in the western caldera rim, suggesting how far the caldera floor dropped during the Toledo and Valles events.

 Abo Formation in the western Valles caldera rim.
 35 53.212N 106 39.407W

-The cliff-forming beds are partly thin limestone and partly a durable coarse red sandstone.
+The more resistant beds are partly thin limestone and partly a durable coarse red sandstone.